A Baker's Daughter

 Author Bio

 Marcy is a musician, songwriter, author, and cancer advocate.
-She balances a need for solitude with her joy in sharing music and serving others; her book, A Baker’s Daughter, allowed her to serve her ancestors by telling a story they could not tell for themselves—and celebrating her father.
-Her music audience, many of whom also were fans of the family bakery, are thrilled to bring his recipes into their own homes.
+She balances a need for solitude with her joy in sharing music and serving others; this book, A Baker’s Daughter, allowed her to serve her ancestors by telling a story they could not tell for themselves—along with celebrating her father.
+Her music audience, many of whom also were fans of the family bakery, have been thrilled to bring his recipes into their own homes.

-As a cancer survivor and inspirational speaker, Marcy travels all over the country—sharing her message of prevailing, a backhanded gift that cancer bestowed on her.
-She “goes anywhere and does anything” to help others through their cancer journeys.
-A 2008 documentary film of her story, entitled Dead Girl Walking—made by Ray Schmitt of Real Earth Productions—won the Amazing Grace Award at Toronto’s BreastFest Film Festival, among other honors at various festivals and events.
+A 2008 documentary film of Marcy's inspirational cancer-survival story, entitled Dead Girl Walking—made by Ray Schmitt of Real Earth Productions—won the Amazing Grace Award at Toronto’s BreastFest Film Festival, among other honors at various festivals and events.

 Marcy has written, recorded, and published three original music CDs: Home To Me, Another Year Blooms, and My Live Oak.

-Krissy has spent her adult life as a freelance writer, authoring or coauthoring several books—including Rex Appeal, the source material for the 2014 Emmy®-winning documentary Dinosaur 13, a film she assisted during production.
-She also writes, researches, and/or edits for other authors, as well as for television, film, and giant-screen projects.
-She’s co-owned both an art magazine and a bronze foundry, and has received national and state writing awards.
-As of this writing, she has a tantalizing line-up of (patient) books and scripts on deck.
+She has spent her career as a freelance writer, authoring or coauthoring several books—including Rex Appeal, the source material for the 2014 Emmy®-winning documentary Dinosaur 13, a film she assisted during production.
+She also owns an independent publishing company called Rockin' Dog Studio, and writes, researches, and/or edits for other authors, as well as for television, film, and giant-screen projects.
 She adores Chocolate Top Cookies.